unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 The CLI ask you for your passphrase.
 Then enter the passphrase of the cryptoaccount you've just created here above.

-The outcome looks like this:
+The output looks like this:
 ```bash
 {
   "data": {